 The diving

-Mainly though, a Komodo liveaboard is the place to see mantas, in fact, if you are a little bit lucky you can even have the chance to see several mantas in one dive.
+Mainly, a Komodo liveaboard is the place to see mantas.
+In fact, if you are a little bit lucky, you can even have the chance to see several mantas in one dive.

 Dive Sites Of Komodo National Park

-Buta Balong – is one of the jewels in Komodo’s crown with the beautiful coral gardens simply humming with fish life.
+Buta Balong – One of the jewels in Komodo’s crown, with the beautiful coral gardens simply humming with fish life.
 The strong currents and deep walls also offer the opportunity for big fish as well.
-Sharks and huge napoleon wrasse can be seen in these deeper waters offering photographers the chance to get some amazing shots.
+Sharks and huge Napoleon wrasse can be seen in these deeper waters, offering photographers the chance to get some amazing shots.

-Golden Passage – close to Gili Lawa Darat is also one of the signature dives of Komodo with the expected currents making it a drift dive.
+Golden Passage – Close to Gili Lawa Darat, it is also one of the signature dives of Komodo, with the expected currents making it a drift dive.
 Divers can drift down and over the coral reef to see reef sharks and sometimes even dolphins and mantas swimming through.

 DATES AND FLIGHTS

-The liveaboard trip will take place from August 24th to 31st 2027.
-As usual we won’t include any airfare in the trip.
+The liveaboard trip will take place from August 24th to 31st, 2027.
+As usual, we won’t include any airfare in the trip.
+We will update the recommended flights once they are scheduled.

 TRIP COSTS